Daniel-Geva/CS-180-Project-5/README.md

 This class contains ANSI codes that are used for modifying text (like making it bold, underlines, or a different color).
 Also, it contains some commands for clearing the terminal and moving the cursor.
 Then, it also contains a utility function for stripping the ANSI codes from a piece of text, which is used for comparing output in test cases.

-## Test Case Classes

-### JUnitTestCases
-This class contains all JUnit test cases.
-In it, each requirement of the project is outlined, and it shows which test cases shows that each requirement is properly implemented.